-Notary Bulletin Hotline Tip: What Is A Testimonium Clause?
-By NNA Staff on July 27, 2009 in Hotline Tips A "testimonium clause" is a phrase in certificate wording in which the Notary formally attests to the truthfulness of the preceding facts in the certificate.
+A 'testimonium clause' is a phrase in certificate wording in which the Notary formally attests to the truthfulness of the preceding facts in the certificate.
 A testimonium clause typically appears directly above the Notary's signature.
-Testimonium clauses may take the format: "Witness my hand" or "Witness my hand and official seal, this (date) of (month), (year)" or a similar variation.
-"Hand" refers to the Notary's signature.
+Testimonium clauses may take the format: 'Witness my hand' or 'Witness my hand and official seal, this (date) of (month), (year)' or a similar variation.
+'Hand' refers to the Notary's signature.
 Testimonium clauses are not used for certificate wording in every state.
 In some states, a testimonium clause may not be required for certificate wording if the date of the notarization appears in another part of the certificate.
-Email Share Leave a Comment Required * Name * Email *(for verfication purposes only) Comment * Enter the text shown in this image *(text is case sensitive)All comments are reviewed and if approved, will display.